darktjm/gamesup/README.md

 native games is to not go full-screen correctly any more.
-Many games continue to display borders, and worse yet, some games not only do that, but also iconify themselves when they go full-screen (how does that make sense?).
+Many games continue to display borders, and worse yet, some games not only do that, but also iconify themselves when they go full-screen (how does that even make sense?).
 The solution is to add styling for each of these pesky games.
 I use the following:

     Style FullScreen PositionPlacement, !Title, !Borders
     Style NoIconify UseStyle FullScreen, !Iconifiable